AlexisTM/flyingros/flyingros/README.md

 Flyingros
 =========

-Flyingros package is the core of Flyingros, containing global launchfiles, global configurations, ...
+Flyingros package is the core package of Flyingros, with no code.
+It only contains global launchfiles, global configurations and tutorials.